Gong2047/Collab-Remote-HW1/README.md

 1. Ask a Question
-    a.
-Create a new, appropriately named GitHub repo.
+    * Create a new, appropriately named GitHub repo.
 This repo should be public so others can access it
-    b.
-Init a new Git repo locally
+    * Init a new Git repo locally
-    c.
-Add a file to your Git repo called `conversations.txt`.
+    * Add a file to your Git repo called `conversations.txt`.
 The first line should be your name with a question for a classmate, for example “Evan: What is your favorite color?”
-    d.
-Push your file to your GitHub repo.
+    * Push your file to your GitHub repo.
 Send your repo url to a classmate and ask them to respond

 2. Answer a Question
     a.
 Fork a classmate’s GitHub repo